pauloXtr3m/github-explorer-backend/README.md

 Rename the file `ormconfig.example.json` to `ormconfig.json`.

-If you created your databases with another configuration, you have to update this file.
+If you have created your databases with another configuration, you have to update this file.

 ### Run